mixpanel/docs/pages/docs/features/advanced.md

 ### Troubleshooting Tips

-If you’re getting "undefined" property values but think you should not be, troubleshoot the issue using the Events page.
+If you're getting "undefined" property values but think you should not be, troubleshoot the issue using the Events page.
 Click on "Filter" in the top left to look at events coming in where the property in question "is not set."
 You can then use this data to look at your code and figure out why some events are being fired without that property.

 ![image](https://github.com/mixpanel/docs/assets/2077899/c028c2b1-160d-4c0b-ba9a-87b74aba9c42)